Belarus' authoritarian president pardons German man sentenced to death on terrorism charges

-TALLINN, Estonia (AP) — Belarus' authoritarian leader on Tuesday granted a pardon to a German citizen who has been sentenced to death on terrorism charges.
+TALLINN, Estonia (AP) — Belarus' authoritarian leader on Tuesday granted a pardon to a German citizen who had been sentenced to death on terrorism charges.

 It wasn't immediately clear whether President Alexander Lukashenko's decision means that the capital punishment will be replaced with life in prison for Rico Krieger, as it's usually done in Belarus in such cases, or whether he will be released.
 A Telegram channel that reports Lukashenko's decisions didn't offer specifics.